6LoWPAN Range

 IEEE 802.15.4 will be the niche wireless technology of the future.
 It already has an established home and building automation base—the IEEE 802.15.4 market targets small battery-powered devices that wake up for some time and return to sleep.
 IEEE 802.15.4 consists of low-bit, low-power, and low-cost endpoints.
 The main emphasis is on low-cost communication between nearby devices.

 It is only the physical and MAC layers and doesn’t provide anything on top of that.
 This is where, for example, ZigBee and 6LoWPAN IoT come into play.
 Specifications such as 6LoWPAN IoT and ZigBee are built on the IEEE 802.15.4 standard and add additional functionality to the upper layers.
 15.4 has simple addressing with no routing.
 It has star and peer-to-peer topologies.
-Mesh topologies are supported, but you must add layers that are not defined by default in IEEE.
+Mesh topologies are supported, but you must add layers not defined by default in IEEE.

 ZigBee